-With over 36 years of front-line litigation experience, Hall Marston brings a deep and diverse range of skills to the service of the firm’s clients.
-With more than 22 jury trials, 100 plus appellate matters, and over 30 published opinions which have molded significant elements of the nation’s jurisprudence, Hall’s practice encompasses a broad sweep of general civil litigation.
+With nearly 40 years of front-line litigation experience, Hall Marston brings a deep and diverse range of skills to the service of the firm’s clients.
+With more than 24 jury trials, 150 plus appellate matters and over 45 published opinions which have molded significant elements of the nation’s jurisprudence, Hall’s practice encompasses a broad sweep of general civil litigation.

-This general civil litigation includes representation of public school districts, products liability, professional liability and healthcare, employment, complex business litigation, corporate and partnership disputes, surety and insurance coverage disputes.
+Hall’s experience includes representation of public school districts, public entities and their managerial personnel, products liability, professional liability, managed healthcare, employment, complex business litigation, corporate, partnership disputes, surety and insurance coverage disputes.
 As a Certified Appellate Specialist, by the California State Bar’s Board of Legal Specialization, Hall continues to help shape decisional authority in a wide array of practice areas.

 By far, Hall’s greatest accomplishment is his marriage to his lovely wife, Ysara, whose daily packed, gourmet lunches are legendary to colleagues and clients.
 Hall prays that friends and foes alike may be blessed with their soul mates, as he has been blessed with Ysara.

 Representation of Public School Districts